-“I cringe now to think of it, since our daughters were only six months and three years old,” Vern recalls.
+“I cringe now to think of it, since our daughters were only 6 months and 3 years old,” Vern recalls.
 “We began the trip without enough money to make it around and assumed we could find some work along the way, and we did.
 We got a job on a truck farm that paid us by the pole for placing bamboo poles in a field of climbing beans.
 The other workers prevented us from working a second day because we were working too fast, but we’d made enough money to get us on our way.”

-After earning his doctorate in biochemistry at ANU, Vern returned with his family to the U.S., where he was awarded a post-doctoral fellowship funded by the National Research Council and the National Science Foundation.
+After earning his doctorate in biochemistry at ANU, Vern returned with his family to the United States, where he was awarded a post-doctoral fellowship funded by the National Research Council and the National Science Foundation.
 With his pick of any federally funded research laboratory, he chose NASA’s Ames Research Center in Mountain View, California.

-“NASA-Ames had an enzyme division that was studying extreme environments,” says Vern.
+“NASA-Ames had an enzyme division that was studying extreme environments,” Vern says.
 “They were asking, ‘If there’s life on Mars, what might enzymes be like in the microbes or other organisms we might find there?’
 My fellowship allowed me to pursue independent postdoctoral research, and it was there I began work on what has remained my main interest, the enzymes involved in synthesizing and breaking down the nucleotide building blocks of DNA and RNA.”
 He earned a pilot’s license in his spare time.

 Then came the search for a faculty position.
 It was 1971, a tough time for job hunters.
 “I must have applied for nearly 100 positions,” he recalls, “and I got one reply, from Temple University Medical School in Philadelphia.
-I gave a seminar and was offered a job as assistant professor in the biochemistry department.
+I gave a seminar and was offered a job as an assistant professor in the biochemistry department.
 A couple of months later, we moved to Philadelphia and I started my lab.”

 Despite its inauspicious start, Vern’s research career in enzymology was soon in full swing, funded year after year by grants from the National Science Foundation and the National Institutes of Health.
 From the very beginning, he has studied the underlying mechanisms by which enzymes transform the chemicals they act on, known as substrates, into entirely different chemicals called products, and how those reactions occur so incredibly rapidly.

 Turning base metals into gold—the classic claim of medieval alchemists—is modest compared to what enzymes do in a split second.
 Need to convert your starchy spaghetti meal into glucose molecules?
 The amylase in your saliva does the trick.
 Want your cells to metabolize glucose, along with protein and fats?
 Eight different enzymes act sequentially to change them into energy in the form of adenosine triphosphate (ATP).
-And in what may be nature’s most impressive alchemical feat, green plants use enzymes and sunlight to transform carbon dioxide and water into glucose, cellulose and oxygen.
+And in what may be nature’s most impressive alchemical feat, green plants use enzymes and sunlight to transform carbon dioxide and water into glucose, cellulose, and oxygen.

 Enzymes have evolved over millions of years to bind to certain substrates and catalyze reactions with optimal efficiency—typically 1010 to 1015 times faster than would be possible without them.
 An enzyme’s three-dimensional shape—its conformation—results from its amino-acid sequence.
 That shape, in turn, determines the enzyme’s specificity: the particular substrates it can physically attract.

 An enzyme molecule will bind to and interact with one substrate molecule after another.
 But only a small portion of the enzyme—its active site—binds the substrate molecule tightly enough to catalyze an enzyme reaction.
-The active site bristles with catalytic groups that break the substrate’s chemical bonds and rearrange its atoms to form a chemically different product.
+The enzyme’s active site bristles with catalytic groups that break the substrate’s chemical bonds and rearrange its atoms to form a chemically different product.
 But for catalysis to occur—for substrate to become product—a structure called the transition state must form during the enzyme reaction.

 Seventy years ago, two-time Nobel laureate Linus Pauling hypothesized that enzymes bind tightly to substrates at transition states, which accelerate the conversion of substrates into products.
 Vern’s great achievement was finding a way to visualize transition states’ incredibly brief lives—they exist for just a millionth of a billionth of a second—and use that information to attack some of humankind’s most intractable diseases.

-Picture an octopus that has captured a fish and explores it with all eight tentacles, seeking the optimal combination of grips to immobilize it: the tighter the collective grip, the faster the fish can be swallowed.
+Picture an octopus that has captured a fish (above), and explores it with all eight tentacles, seeking the optimal combination of grips to immobilize it: the tighter the collective grip, the faster the fish can be swallowed.
 Something similar happens when an enzyme captures a substrate molecule and clasps it to its active site.

 Instead of tentacles, the enzyme’s active site uses its catalytic groups to explore the surface of the captured substrate, seeking interactions tight enough to break its chemical bonds and catalyze the reaction.
 Finally—and only when multiple interactions have reached optimal strength at exactly the same time—comes the transition state: a swirl of atoms and electrons amidst chemical bonds that are breaking and releasing energy to speed the reaction to completion.
 The fleeting transition state that forms is neither substrate nor product, but rather a ghostly combination of both of them.

 The transition state is the beating heart of enzymology—and of life: Its formation provides the essential chemical changes needed for all of biology’s metabolic functions.
 But what did these essential but short-lived structures look like?
-Vern was well suited to solve that mystery.
+Vern was well-suited to solve that mystery.

 “Ever since I was an undergraduate, I’d been interested in how enzymes worked and how they perform amazing chemical reactions so hard to achieve using organic chemistry,” he says.
 “I wanted to know about the atomic chemistry that governs enzyme mechanisms and investigate enzyme kinetics—measuring how changing certain conditions alters reaction rates.
 I felt that to understand enzymatic reactions and how they proceed so fast, you needed to decipher the transition state’s atomic structure.”

 Vern began that effort soon after arriving at Temple in 1971.
 Directly observing transition-state structures was impossible: They disappear far too quickly to be seen with imaging technology such as X-ray crystallography, which requires freezing compounds and then bombarding them with X-rays.
-He realized that the only way to “see” transition states was by measuring kinetic isotope effects: Swapping out a substrate’s hydrogen, carbon and nitrogen atoms for their slightly heavier isotopes and observing how those slight changes alter the substrate’s reaction with its enzyme.
+He realized that the only way to “see” transition states was by measuring kinetic isotope effects: Swapping out a substrate’s hydrogen, carbon, and nitrogen atoms for their slightly heavier isotopes and observing how those slight changes alter the substrate’s reaction with its enzyme.